 April 22nd is World Earth Day, with this year’s campaign focused on educating people about the environment and climate change.
 The day serves as an important reminder that we are all responsible for stepping up and doing our bit for the planet.
 Something as simple as switching from manual fax to cloud fax can massively […]

-Scrypt recently attended the 2017 HIMSS Annual Conference & Exhibition (HIMSS17), the biggest date in the health IT calendar.
+We recently attended The 2017 HIMSS Annual Conference & Exhibition (HIMSS17), the biggest date in the health IT calendar.
 Now the dust has settled on this year’s event, we thought we’d share three of the major talking points from the three days we spent in Orlando.
 Cybersecurity Cybersecurity has long been one the biggest talking […]

 A growing number of health providers are looking to mobile devices to improve operational efficiencies and patient health outcomes within their organizations.
 Yet, according to The U.S. Department of Health and Human Services (HHS), a reported 10% of major health data breaches involve a mobile device.
 This figure considered, it comes as little surprise that […]